astrskai/astrsk-ai-docs/docs/session/session-play.md

 If you want AI to create a response for your character, click on your character button above the message input box.
 The AI, using the session's flow, will gerenate a response for you.

 ![User Input Box](./images/user-input-box.png)
-*[Image placeholder: Shows the message input box at the bottom of the chat interface]*

 ## Generating AI Responses